UnityJG/Campus-safety-analysis/README.md

-# Food-insecurity-in-DC
+# Campus-Safety-Analysis
-Dataset and methodology for the food insecurity in DC story.
+Dataset and methodology for the campus safety story.